thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 to be used mainly for inserting untouched resources (files, URL responses, etc.) into the templates being processed.
-For example, using this mode external, uncontrolled resources in HTML format could be included into application templates safely knowing that any thymeleaf code that these resources might include will not be executed.
+For example, using this mode external, uncontrolled resources in HTML format could be included into application templates safely knowing that any Thymeleaf code that these resources might include will not be executed.